voidwyrm-2/Mend/readme.md

 <br><br><br>

-~~The name is a funny joke if you because it's based off of Scratch and mend is the opposite of scratch haha really funny my friends call me a comedian sometimes~~
+~~The name is a funny joke because it's based off of Scratch and mend is the opposite of scratch haha really funny my friends call me a comedian sometimes~~